fabio-alfieri/copy-number-annotation/README.md

 #### Run the ML models
-The R scripts needed to train the ML models and the subsequent analyses are stored in
+The R scripts needed to train the ML models and the subsequent analyses are located at
 ```bash
 path/to/GitHub/copy-number-annotation/publication-scripts/machine-learning/
 ```
-The main script
+The main script is *workflow.R*